bleow/Outreach_CrazyButton-HTML_CSS_JS/instructors-copy/stages.md

         - Conditional (ternary) operator
     - Manipulating DOM using JS
         - How to change element values (score)
+        - Why do we need to cut the offset to 0.95?

 ## Stage 3 (Server)
 - Purpose: